llamasearchai/llamaagent/publication.md

 5. **Deploy in production environments** to validate real-world performance

 The complete LlamaAgent framework, including source code, evaluation tools, deployment infrastructure, and comprehensive documentation, is available under the MIT license at: <https://github.com/llamasearch/llamaagent>

 ---

-## Acknowledgments

-The author thanks the open-source community for foundational tools and frameworks that enabled this research.
-Special recognition goes to the developers of ReAct, LangChain, FastAPI, PostgreSQL, and the broader Python ecosystem that provided essential building blocks for this work.

-This research was conducted as independent research at LlamaSearch AI Research, with all computational resources and development efforts supported entirely through private funding.

----